1. What is GST?

 6. What changes has GST brought in?

-In the pre-GST regime, tax on tax was calculated and paid by every purchaser including the final consumer.
+In the pre-GST regime, every purchaser including the final consumer paid tax on tax.
 This tax on tax is called Cascading Effect of Taxes.

 GST avoids this cascading effect as the tax is calculated only on the value-add at each stage of transfer of ownership.
 Understand what the cascading effect is and how GST helps by watching this simple video:

-GST will improve the collection of taxes as well as boost the development of Indian economy by removing the indirect tax barriers between states and integrating the country through a uniform tax rate.
+This indirect tax system under GST improve the collection of taxes as well as boost the development of Indian economy by removing the indirect tax barriers between states and integrating the country through a uniform tax rate.

-Based on the above example of biscuit manufacturer along with some numbers, let’s see what happens to the cost of goods and the taxes in a pre GST and GST scenarios.
+Based on the above example of biscuit manufacturer along with some numbers, let’s see what happens to the cost of goods and the taxes in the earlier and GST regimes.

 |Warehouse adds label and repacks @ 300||1,400||140||1,540|